 The therapy services at Discover Ranch are uniquely capable of addressing your son’s needs.
 We use a combination of traditional therapy methods and experiential learning activities to create an environment in which your son will be most receptive to making positive changes in his life.
 As a result of our unique approach, your son will be involved in meaningful therapeutic experiences all day.

 Your son’s formal therapy might take place in an office, our 20+ acre area, or working on the ranch.
 Therapy includes individual, group, and family sessions.
 The combined sessions average approximately 20 hours a week.
 Your son will also join in a weekly process group that will help him identify his feelings and discuss problems.
-There are also specialized groups that include: drug and alcohol recovery, adoption issues, eating disorders recovery, trauma recovery, coping skills building, self-harm prevention, team building, on-campus or off-campus 12 step AA/NA, and peer leadership training.
+There are also specialized groups that include: adoption issues, eating disorders recovery, trauma recovery, coping skills building, self-harm prevention, team building, on-campus or off-campus 12 step AA/NA, and peer leadership training.

 Discovery Academy students receive 1-2 hours of weekly therapy with their therapist in the form of a more traditional office visit, or as therapists and students participate in an experiential activity.